 Support services in apartment communities are rare, except where the elderly and disabled are concerned.
 Federal HUD and HHS leaders, however, were prompted by the momentum in Memphis to consider how more linkages could be made in properties subsidized through Section 8 or the low-income tax credit.
 A study to make that happen, which was introduced in Memphis as a “pilot city” has been completed by The Urban Child Institute.

-As from the beginning, data continues to be the driving force behind Safeways.
+As from the beginning, data continues to be the driving force behind SafeWays.

 Board of Directors

-Board Secretary, Belz Enterprises
+Treasurer, VP, Belz Enterprises

-American Residential Services
+Retired Founder/CEO, American Residential Services

-Makowsky Ringel Greenberg, LLC
+Chief Operating Officer, Makowsky Ringel Greenberg, LLC